• diagnosis of CVST is often difficult in the early stages; the temporal course and clinical symptoms are variable and often nonspecific

 • indirect signs are mostly evaluated: flow acceleration (> 40 cm/s) due to collateral circulation

-• the sigmoid sinus (SS) thrombosis may be monitored by examining flow in the ipsilateral internal jugular vein (IJV) Occlusion of the right sigmoid sinus and IJV
+• sigmoid sinus (SS) thrombosis may be monitored by examining flow in the ipsilateral internal jugular vein (IJV) Occlusion of the right sigmoid sinus and IJV

 • more information on TCCD examination of cerebral veins and sinuses is here